hiranerakkot/Web-based-Pharmacy-Product-Management-System/README.md

 ## Vulnerability Type
 - Broken Session Management
-- Broken Access Control
+- Broken Access Control (Privilege Revocation Bypass)

 ## Summary

-A deleted admin account can continue accessing authenticated pages using an existing active session (`PHPSESSID`).
-The application does not invalidate active sessions after account deletion.

-## Description

-When an admin account is deleted by the super admin, any active session associated with that account remains valid.
+When an admin account is deleted by the super admin, any existing active session (`PHPSESSID`) associated with that account remains valid.
-Even after deletion, the user can continue accessing the Admin Dashboard and other authenticated pages until the session expires.

-The system does not re-validate the user's existence or status on each request.
+Although new login attempts fail (as expected), the previously authenticated session continues to grant access until manual logout or session expiration.
-This results in privilege retention after account revocation.
+This results in privilege retention after account deletion.

+## Impact

+- Privilege revocation bypass
+- Continued administrative access after account deletion
+- Unauthorized access to system data and functionality
+- Failure of access control enforcement
+- Potential risk from terminated or unauthorized user

 ## Steps to Reproduce